shirasal/shirasal/README.md

 # Hola!
 I'm Shira
-(yes, like the grape veriaty, minus the z 🍷)
+(like the grape veriaty, minus the z 🍷)
 ## I'm a data analyst with background in marine ecology 🐟
-- Curious, open and ready to learn and
+- Curious, open and ready to learn
 - Originally from Israel, nowadays I live in Barcelona
 - Human languages: Hebrew, English, and a bit of Spanish (Castellano) with some catalan influence 😅